 Money and fear

-Money was produced by Roviana themselves and they established and controlled a wide trade network in this part of Melanesia with, Nusa Roviana was important hub of this network.
+Money was produced by Roviana themselves and they established and controlled a wide trade network in this part of Melanesia with, Nusa Roviana was an important hub of this network.
 From Choiseul Island was brought pottery (not produced locally), from Isabel and Malaita – chert.

 Obtained wealth was invested in war.
 Through the terror and temptation, by wealth and through mysterious rituals the men of Roviana were consolidated into dreadful gangs.
-They attacked and pillaged coastal villages in Choiseul and Isabel and brought home heads of enemies, using them as terrifying adornment of war canoes – tomoko or piling the skulls up in their villages.
+They attacked and pillaged coastal villages in Choiseul and Isabel and brought home heads of enemies, using them as a terrifying adornment of war canoes – tomoko or piling the skulls up in their villages.